 I filled this Italian bread (the size will make 4 servings) with apricot jalapeno mayo (whoa, divine), ham and more ham, bacon, sun dried tomatoes, pickles, carrots, Cabot’s Colby Jack cheese sliced, green leaf lettuce, red onion, chopped celery and more mayo.

 They’re just so damn good.

 The mayo is something I didn’t expect it to be.

-On a whim, I literally put two apricots on my grill pan with one jalapeno (cut seeds out this time), cut sides down for about 3-5 minutes.
+On a whim, I put two apricots on my grill pan with one jalapeno (cut seeds out this time), cut sides down for about 3-5 minutes.
 I peeled them and threw them in my food processor with 1 1/2 tbsp of Mary’s jam and 1 1/2 cups of mayonnaise.
-Damnit!
-I forgot to take a photo of it, but I’m definitely making it again so I can post it for you.
+And damnit I forgot to take a photo of it, but I’m definitely making it again so I can post it for you.

 I added a ribbon that I made with baker’s twine to make it a bit more secure.
 Because I like cute shit like that.